compuserscripts/6v6_lua/README.md

 autosap

 spy detector, if within certain radius change color to rainbow or something to indicate they decloaked, but only if within certain radius

+fix med arrow line to go from eyeangles to where its fired to instead of legs